 As the shortest player currently in the National Basketball Association, Isaiah Thomas is definitely the first player everyone thinks of in this conversation.
 Even though he has traveled quite a bit during his career, he has had a bunch of success including two All Star Game appearances with the Boston Celtics.

 Thomas was drafted by the Sacramento Kings with the last pick of the 2011 NBA Draft.
-He has short stints with the Phoenix Suns, Cleveland Cavaliers, Denver Nuggets, Los Angeles Lakers, and is currently playing for the Washington Wizards.
+He has short stints with the Phoenix Suns, Cleveland Cavaliers, Denver Nuggets, Los Angeles Lakers, and Washington Wizards.
+He is currently a free agent.

 Chris Clemons: 5-foot-9